AhmedLouay-coder21/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors (JavaScript)

-Rock paper scissors game built with JavaScript that can be played in console.
+A simple Rock–Paper–Scissors game you can play in the browser console.